 - Location: Aberdeenshire

-However, a large extension could alter the dynamic of the building if not matching the existing home, but the eye catching but sympathetic oak frame design is a good fit for the original bungalow.
+However, a large design could alter the dynamic of the building if not matching the existing home, but the eye catching but sympathetic oak frame extension is a good fit for the original bungalow.

 - Build cost: £200,000